Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: GROUP INVARIANCE

 \begin{theorem} A stochastic process $F$ is $G$-stationary if and only if the posterior predictive map $\pi$ is $G$-invariant with respect to the context and target inputs, i.e., $ \pi(g \act \vd_c, \vf_c, g \act \vd_t) = \pi(\vd_c, \vf_c, \vd_t) $, for all $g \in G$ and all $\vd_c, \vf_c, \vd_t$. \end{theorem}

-This result provides a direct prescription for incorporating invariances into NPs: if the model is designed such that its predictive map is $G$-invariant in the inputs, then it correctly reflects the $G$-stationarity of the process it aims to model.
+This result provides a direct prescription for incorporating invariances into NPs: \textit{if the model is designed such that its predictive map is $G$-invariant in the inputs, then it correctly reflects the $G$-stationarity of the process it aims to model}.
+It generalizes the translation result of \cite{pttnp} to arbitrary group actions and is closely related to Proposition~1 of \cite{aenp}; our formulation is stated for the TNP posterior predictive map $\pi(\vd_c,\vf_c,\vd_t)$, so the relevant symmetry is joint $G$-invariance in the context and target inputs rather than $G$-equivariance of an encoder-decoder parameter map.
+This enables us to model multiple distinct $G$-invariances simultaneously within the same model.
 The full proof can be found in \autoref{appendix:G-inv-iff-proof}.
-Since many spatiotemporal tasks exhibit some degree of translation invariance, we focus primarily on that group action, although we provide and example of rotational invariance in \autoref{appendix:rot-setup}.
+Since many spatiotemporal tasks exhibit some degree of translation invariance, we focus primarily on that group action in our main benchmarks, but we also include a rotational-invariance example on spherical GPs in \autoref{subsec:gp-spherical}; full experimental details are deferred to \autoref{appendix:exp}.

-\section{Biased Scan Attention Transformer Neural Process (BSA-TNP)}

-The Biased Scan Attention Transformer Neural Process (BSA-TNP) architecture consists of an embedding layer, a stack of KRBlocks, and a prediction head (left most panel in \autoref{fig:architecture}).
-Inputs consist of a 5-tuple: observation status (\textbf{obs}), fixed effects (\textbf{x}), spatial locations (\textbf{s}), temporal locations (\textbf{t}), and function values (\textbf{f}).
-For unobserved test locations, we set \textbf{f} to zero when embedding, similar to other TNP-based architectures \cite{tnp,pttnp}.
-Each feature group is embedded separately and then combined with another network, typically a MLP (bottom right panel in \autoref{fig:architecture}).
-The feature groups that can be used for bias, i.e. (\textbf{x},\textbf{s},\textbf{t}), are passed through a residual connection to the KRBlocks.
-The output of a model is a distribution over test points parameterized by the model output, $p(\mathbf{f}_\text{test}\mid\boldsymbol{\theta})$.
+\section{BIASED SCAN ATTENTION TRANSFORMER NEURAL PROCESS (BSA-TNP)}